astronomer/docs/astro/customize-deployment-roles.md

 6. Click **Create role**.

 Your role is now available to assign at the Deployment level.
-See [Assign users, Teams, and API tokens to Deployments](#assign-users-teams-and-api-tokens-to-deployments).
+See [Assign users and Teams to Deployments](#assign-users-and-teams-to-deployments) / [Create Deployment API tokens with custom Deployment roles](#create-deployment-api-tokens-with-custom-deployment-roles).

 ### Deployment role templates

 Astro provides a few Deployment role templates that you can use as the basis for custom roles.
 These roles are not hard-coded and exist only as templates.

-- **Deployment Viewer**: This is similar to the [Airflow viewer](https://airflow.apache.org/docs/apache-airflow/stable/security/access-control.html#viewer) viewer role.
+- **Deployment Viewer**: This is similar to the [Airflow Viewer](https://airflow.apache.org/docs/apache-airflow/stable/security/access-control.html#viewer) viewer role.
 It grants the user entity view-only permissions for the Airflow UI excluding the **Admin** tab.
-- **Deployment Author**: This is similar to the [Airflow user](https://airflow.apache.org/docs/apache-airflow/stable/security/access-control.html#user) role.
+- **Deployment Author**: This is similar to the [Airflow User](https://airflow.apache.org/docs/apache-airflow/stable/security/access-control.html#user) role.
 It grants the user entity permissions to deploy code and manage DAG and task runs from the Airflow UI.
 - **Deployment Operator**: This is similar to the [Airflow Op](https://airflow.apache.org/docs/apache-airflow/stable/security/access-control.html#op) role.
 It grants the user entity permissions to update Deployment API tokens and Airflow objects from both the Airflow UI and the Cloud UI.

 ## Assign users and Teams to Deployments